chende008/react-native-easy-app/README.en-US.md

   * Support for flexible Http requests through optional configuration
   * Support for Flexible base widget (no sensory multi-screen adaptation)

-### Versions

-  * 1.7.0 XStorage initialization adds required parameter storageImp (AsyncStorage instance)
-  * 1.7.4 Set the default timeout of XHttpConfig to 15 seconds; update the readme file and add XStorage synchronization initialization code snippets.
-  * 1.7.5 Remove the parameter urlEncoded processing of specific request, only support global encoding or no encoding; fix the encoding processing under non-formEncoded type.
-  * 1.7.6 Set the default contentType of XHttpConfig to application/x-www-form-urlencoded; set the default icon of XText to be at the top of the text.
-  * 1.7.7 XText adds iconStyle and resizeMode attributes; XHttp common parameters add support for incoming FormData, the original parameter paramRaw supports sending the request directly without processing.
-  * 1.7.8 Fix the bug that XImage does not support tintColor style when there is a click event.
-  * 1.7.9 XFlatList adds ref attribute: ref => this.flatList = ref, so that XFlatList can support the related methods owned by FlatList, the usage is as follows: this.refreshList.flatList.scrollToOffset({...}).
-  * 1.7.12 When the request is successful, the meaningless timeout timer is cleared in time to reduce unnecessary waste of timer resources.
-  * 1.7.13 XFlatList adds attributes renderFooter, indicatorProps to control its style and attributes more flexibly.

 ### Usage

   For detailed usage, please refer to the example project [Sample](https://github.com/chende008/react-native-easy-app-sample),  [Sample_MobX](https://github.com/chende008/Sample_MobX),  [Sample_Redux](https://github.com/chende008/Sample_Redux),  [Sample_Hook](https://github.com/chende008/Sample_Hook)